johng/python-omnicorelib/README.md

-# python-bitcoinlib
+# python-omnicorelib

+This python library provides an interface to the bitcoind fork omnicore.

-This Python3 library provides an easy interface to the bitcoin data structures and protocol.
+This library provides an easy interface to the bitcoin data structures and protocol.
 The approach is low-level and "ground up", with a focus on providing tools to manipulate the internals of how Bitcoin works.